 Podcasts are digital audio shows that are available online to download on demand to a computer or mobile device.
 Anyone with a microphone and an internet connection can record a podcast, and users can subscribe to receive the digital files as soon as they are uploaded to the internet.

 Podcasting has been around since the 1980s, when it was known as ‘audio blogging’, but it really began to take off around 2004.
 Apple added podcasts to its iTunes store a year later.
 However, podcasting went mainstream in 2014 when This American Life launched the first series of its Serial podcast.
-Serial went on to become the world’s most downloaded podcast, racking up more than 420 million downloads so far.
+Serial went on to become the world’s most downloaded podcast, racking up more than 420 million downloads by 2020.

 Since then, podcasts have continued to grow in popularity.
 More than 30% of Aussies listen to a podcast every month.
 Of these, 68% listen to at least four episodes every week, while almost half (49%) listen to at least four different series weekly.
 In the United States, 51% of the population have listened to a podcast, while 22% listen to them weekly (up from 17% in 2017).
 This growth is largely due to listeners’ ability to download podcasts to mobile phones and listen to them whenever and wherever they want.